bitnami/charts/bitnami/zipkin/README.md

 ## Upgrading

+### To 1.1.0

+This version introduces image verification for security purposes.
+To disable it, set `global.security.allowInsecureImages` to `true`.
+More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 ### To 1.0.0

 This major updates the Cassandra subchart to its newest major, 12.0.0.
 [Here](https://github.com/bitnami/charts/pull/29305) you can find more information about the changes introduced in that version.